Rangi42/polishedcrystal/FAQ.md

 The regular version makes creative changes to Pokémon base stats and types, and to some move properties, mostly inspired by [Drayano's Sacred Gold and Storm Silver](https://gbatemp.net/threads/pokemon-sacred-gold-storm-silver.327567/).
 It also improves some translated terms that [Nob Ogasawara](https://twitter.com/dougdinsdale) [complained about](https://lparchive.org/Pokemon-Blue/code.html).

 The faithful version does not change those things, besides updating stats to the latest canon generation.

+### How can I switch from the faithful to the non-faithful version of the game?

+There is no need to reset your progress.
+The save file for one is compatible with the other.
+Download the other version of the game (the .gbc file), and replace your current game file with the alternative version.
+Ensure that both your save file and new game file have the same file name.
+This completes the switch - load up your game in your emulator and continue playing.